 The practice of nursing in Israel is multileveled.
 From a professional standpoint, there are licensed practical nurses (LPNs), registered nurses (RNs), RNs with post-basic certification, and nurse practitioners.
-Each naturally has a different scope of practice.
-RNs are diploma- or degree-prepared (BA/BSN, MA/MSN, or PhD).
+Each, naturally, has a different scope of practice.
+RNs hold a diploma (BA/BSN, MA/MSN, or PhD).
 Nurse practitioners must have an MA at a minimum and complete a specialty residence.
-A decade ago, despite the nursing shortage, the ND team took the bold step of phasing out educational programs for LPNs.
+A decade ago, despite the nursing shortage, the Nursing Division (ND) of the Israel Ministry of Health took the bold step of phasing out educational programs for LPNs.
 Despite opposition by the National Nurses’ Labor Association, a third of whose members were LPNs at the time, the ND team successfully convinced the Health Ministry that raising the entry level into the nursing profession would ultimately translate into better care.
 Today, LPNs comprise 19% of the workforce, and their numbers are steadily declining as these nurses retire.
-Most nurse managers only hire RNs.
-Many managers will actually only hire BSNs.
+Most nurse managers only hire RNs, and many will only hire those with a BSN.

-The goal of the ND is to phase out diploma programs over the next few years and make nursing a full-fledged academic profession, with BA/BSN as its entry level.
-In 2012, BA/BSN graduates numbered 1,050, in comparison with 750 diploma graduates.
+The goal of the ND is to gradually phase out diploma programs and make nursing a full-fledged academic profession, with BA/BSN as its entry level.
+In 2012, BA/BSN graduates in Israel numbered 1,050, in comparison with 750 graduates with diplomas.
 An additional 712 upgraded from RN to BSN.

-In Israel, academic education is under the auspices of the Council for Higher Education.
-All academic programs are approved and budgeted by this body.
-This has facilitated the establishment of nine new faculties of nursing in colleges around the country since 2007, joining those of long standing in four of the country’s six universities.
+In Israel, academic education is under the auspices of the Council for Higher Education, which approves and budgets all academic programs.
+This has facilitated the establishment of nine new faculties of nursing in colleges around the country since 2007, joining those which previously operated in four of the country’s six universities.
 It is hoped that these will keep the nursing shortage at bay.
 Israel currently has 5.7 nurses per 100,000 residents—less than in most OECD countries.

 As a bridge to full academization, BA/BSN has been made a prerequisite for admission to all 20 post-basic certification programs.
-An additional incentive to pursuing nursing, specifically on an academic level, are the scholarships currently awarded to BA/BSN students committing to 2 years’ service in a public health facility.
-These scholarships are available (as of 2010), thanks to successful lobbying of the Finance Ministry by the ND.
+An additional incentive to pursuing nursing, specifically on an academic level, are scholarships currently awarded to BA/BSN students committing to two years of service in a public health facility.
+These scholarships are available (as of 2010), thanks to successful lobbying of the Finance Ministry by the ND (Greenberger et al., 2014).

-The European Nurse Directors Association (ENDA), which convened during this period (in 1996), set three main goals: a.
+In 1996, the European Nurse Directors Association (ENDA) set three main goals: a.
 To strengthen the contribution of nurses to policy-making and healthcare management; b.
 To develop knowledge and skills in nursing leadership and management; c.
-To establish formal links between Nurse Directors and Nurse Leaders across Europe to support a communication network of experts.
+To establish formal links between nurse directors and nurse leaders across Europe to support a communication network of experts (Filkins, 2003).

-However, excessively rapid changes also risk destabilizing the profession unless the necessary resources are available.
-Following the reform in the British National Health System, nurses in the United Kingdom were given an important role in the planned change.
-Nursing leadership in the UK warns against rash, accelerated development without the necessary resources.
+However, excessively rapid changes can risk destabilizing the profession, unless the necessary resources are available.
+Following a reform in the British National Health System, nurses in the United Kingdom were given an important role in the planned change.
+Nursing leadership in the UK warned against rash, accelerated development without the necessary resources (Chambers, 2002).

 The American Nurses Association (2009), which represents the interests of four million registered nurses, stated its belief that it has a role in influencing healthcare policy.
 The organization directs its efforts towards the policy-makers and entities whose decisions will affect patients and those who care for them.
 The organization asserts that it has a duty to ensure that voices from the nursing profession are heard at all levels where such decisions are made.
 However, if this organization has been involved in the committees and forums that planned the healthcare reforms in the US, we have not found any article or study describing such involvement.